karma-nest/job-nest/SECURITY.md

 ## Reporting a Vulnerability

-The HuntX Engine team takes security bugs seriously.
+The Job Nest team takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ### How to Report a Security Vulnerability?

-To report a security issue, please send an email to <info@afridek.software> with the following information:
+To report a security issue, please send an email to <giftmoobi@gmail.com> with the following information:

 1. A detailed description of the vulnerability.
 2. Steps to reproduce the issue (if applicable).